Frankifisu/userdoc/AMS/Utilities/OLEDWorkflows.rst

    Each molecule's environment is taken into account in a polarizable QM/MM scheme using the `DRF model <../../ADF/Input/DIM-QM.html#DRF>`__.

 The output of the :ref:`Properties <OLEDProperties>` workflow is an :ref:`HDF5 file <OLEDPropertiesOutput>` containing a summary of the results for a material.
-This file can be opened in AMSview for a visualization of the results, but also directly imported into Simbeyond's `Bumblebee code <https://simbeyond.com/bumblebee>`__ to use it in simulations at the device level.
+This file can be opened in `AMSview <../../GUI/AMSview.html>`__ for a visualization of the results, but also directly imported into Simbeyond's `Bumblebee code <https://simbeyond.com/bumblebee>`__ to use it in simulations at the device level.

 This manual page describes the technical details and options of the OLED workflow scripts.
 For a more hands-on introduction, you may want to start with the GUI tutorial, that will guide you through the entire workflow using the hole transport material alpha-NPD as an example